pchaganti/ha-mcp/README.md

 **Build smart home automations with AI - just describe what you want in natural language** 🏠🤖

 Transform your smart home management!
-This MCP server enables Cursor AI to:
+This MCP server enables Cursor AI, Visual Studio Code or your favourite IDE with MCP support to:
 - 📝 Analyze your Home Assistant configuration and devices
 - 🏗️ Create intelligent automations, scripts, and complete systems
 - 🔍 Monitor and troubleshoot through log analysis